jeremymeyers/stash/README.md

 ## CLI

+Stash runs as a command-line interface and local web server.
+You connect to Stash via a web browser while the executable is running.
 Stash provides some command line options.
 See what is currently available by running `stash --help`.

 For example, to run stash locally on port 80 run it like this (OSX / Linux) `stash --host 127.0.0.1 --port 80`